The Book of Jasher is twice mentioned in the Old Testament.

 2 Samuel 1:18 "(Also he bade them teach the children of Judah the use of the bow: behold, it is written in the book of Jasher.)"

 It is because of these two quotes that we know that the book existed prior to Joshua and 2 Samuel.
 Jasher is an excellent history.
 It is not considered inspired, but other than a couple of oddities, which could be due to translation, I do not see any issues with the 1840 version.
-There is another version that is incomplete and does have some inconsistencies.
+It is too bad it is not complete.
+There is another version that is less complete and does have some inconsistencies.
 Jasher fills in quite a few useful details where the scripture is very brief.
 It is brief where the scripture is more complete.
 I would say that Jasher compliments the scripture.

 This article would be incomplete if I did not mention that there has been a lot of controversy surrounding the Book of Jasher.
 There is much more information concerning it on line now than just a few years ago.
 There also seems to be quite a bit more support for it as well from scholarly sources.

 There is a New Testament connection for the Book of Jasher as well.
 It is not specifically mentioned.
 However there are two individuals who are mentioned in the following verse and are also mentioned in Jasher.
 They are only mentioned by name once in Timothy and once in Jasher.

 2 Timothy 3:8 "Now as Jannes and Jambres withstood Moses, so do these also resist the truth: men of corrupt minds, reprobate concerning the faith."

 Now here is the quote mentioning these two men in Jasher.

 Jasher 79:27 "And when they had gone Pharaoh sent for Balaam the magician and to Jannes and Jambres his sons, and to all the magicians and conjurors and counsellors which belonged to the king, and they all came and sat before the king."

 Here is one further verse that relates to the quote from Timothy.